 4. Mind your waste

 Coffee aside, breakfast and snacks are another way that you can kerb your waste.
 Bringing food from home in reusable Tupperware is the best way to go.
-But if you are in need of a Pret baguette, then do your best to recycle the waste.
-This may seem tricky, but many train companies are beginning to go green.
-Avanti West Coast, for example, have incorporated recycling bins onto their trains.
+But if you are in need of a Pret baguette or coffee, then do your best to recycle the waste.
+This may seem tricky, but many train operators are beginning to go green.
+Network Rail, for example, have incorporated coffee cup recycling bins in many of the UK's busiest train stations.